 - A friend.

-- A trusted advisor, it may be someone who helped the testator manage the accounting and financial affairs and therefore has access to and knowledge of the assets held by the testator.
+- A trusted advisor, may be someone who helped the testator manage the accounting and financial affairs and therefore has access to and knowledge of the assets held by the testator.

 - A health care worker.
 Many times when people reach a certain age they hire or have a caregiver or someone to take care of their health.
 Sometimes this person might take advantage of their position and inquire or learn about the decedent’s estate.